 I particularly recommend Goodbye Folk [Colima 198, Cuauhtémoc], a sprawling vintage store where you’ll be able to pick out clothes from across the ages, as well as shoes that are made to order.
 There’s even a “secret” barbershop tucked away in the back!

 When lunchtime rolls around, there’s one place in Colonia Roma that you simply have to visit: Contramar [Calle Durango 200, Roma].
-This ever-popular eatery is famed for its tostadas de atun, a beautifully cooked tuna loin served with crispy leeks and a spicy mayo.
+This ever-popular eatery is famed for its tostadas de atun, a beautifully cooked tuna loin served with crispy leeks and spicy mayo.

-If that’s not your thing, or the restaurant is jam packed, then you could also try the nearby Butcher & Sons [Orizaba 87, Roma Nte], a trendy diner where the burgers are named after musical icons and even the milkshakes come with a sprinkle of spice… after all, this is Mexico!
+If that’s not your thing, or the restaurant is jam-packed, then you could also try the nearby Butcher & Sons [Orizaba 87, Roma Nte], a trendy diner where the burgers are named after musical icons and even the milkshakes come with a sprinkle of spice… after all, this is Mexico!

 There are quite a few in the city, but this super instagrammable one is at Río Lerma 167, Colonia Cuauhtémoc, which isn’t too far, so you can make a little tasty detour before heading to your next destination.
-Your 3 days in Mexico City won’t be complete without some churros… you can even add some hot chocolate to the package!
+Your Mexico City itinerary won’t be complete without some churros… you can even add some hot chocolate to the package!

 For the culture vultures among you, you might want to stop and see a show at Foro Shakespeare [Calle Zamora 7, Cuauhtémoc, Condesa], a theater set up to showcase cutting-edge performances by independent theater companies.

 Whether you’re looking to put on your dancing shoes and boogie away to some modern pop, or enjoy a more relaxed evening soundtracked by some 70s tunes, there’s no better place to enjoy Mexico City’s nightlife than Condesa.